dinodiver/mitchtorkelson/_posts/2019-08-01-sapello-island.md

 To ground-truth our remote sensing data and gain direct ecological measurements, we conducted biomass sampling.
 This involved clipping Spartina plants within designated plots, drying them in a lab to remove all moisture, and weighing the dried samples.
 This process helped us quantify the biomass and validate the health assessments derived from our imagery.
 Trekking through salt marshes is muddy work!
 ![Salt grass collection](/mitchtork/assets/img/for_posts/field-collection.jpg)
-*Figure: In the muck collected Spartina samples. (right: John Schalles, middle: Harrison Currin, right: Me).*
+*Figure: In the muck collecting Spartina samples.
+(From left: John Schalles, Harrison Currin, Me).*

 ## Findings and Impact
 Our integrated methodology, supported by high-resolution drone imagery, not only highlighted spatial and temporal trends in Spartina coverage but also detailed significant biomass declines over decades.
 The regression models developed from our drone flights are now being applied to adjacent marshes, enabling ongoing monitoring and rapid responses to further declines.